 The same mistake was repeated in the Power Policy 2002.
 The policy encouraged the exploitation of indigenous resources but attracted plants with the same expensive fuel mix.
-Similarly, in 2013 and later in 2015, despite severe criticism of the 1994 and 2002 power policies, the new policies come up with the same set of incentives for the generators.
-That is guaranteed capacity charges and guaranteed off-take18.
-Not only these policies have
+Similarly, in 2013 and later in 2015, despite severe criticism on the 1994 and 2002 power policies, the new policies come up with more or less the same set of incentives for the generators.
+That is guaranteed capacity charges and guaranteed off-take.
+Not only these policies have led to expensive fuel mix, these IPPs are primarily paid in US \$, thus putting more pressure on foreign exchange reserves.